Magnesium Deficiency Symptoms, Causes, How to Treat and FAQs

 Magnesium is arguably the most important mineral in the body, which is why magnesium deficiency can be such an issue.

-Not only does magnesium help regulate calcium, potassium and sodium, but it’s essential for cellular health and a critical component of over 300 biochemical functions in the body.
+Not only does magnesium help regulate calcium, potassium and sodium, but it’s essential for cellular health and a critical component of more than 300 biochemical functions in the body.

 Even glutathione, your body’s most powerful antioxidant that has even been called “the master antioxidant,” requires magnesium for its synthesis.
 Unfortunately, most people are not aware of this, and millions suffer daily from magnesium deficiency without even knowing it.

-Severe and long-term deficiency can also contribute to more serious health problems, such as kidney and liver damage, peroxynitrite damage that can lead to migraine headaches, multiple sclerosis, glaucoma or Alzheimer’s disease, and osteoporosis due to poor absorption of vitamin D and calcium.
+Severe and long-term deficiency can also contribute to more serious health problems, such as kidney and liver damage, peroxynitrite damage that can lead to migraine headaches, multiple sclerosis, glaucoma, Alzheimer’s disease, and osteoporosis due to poor absorption of vitamin D and calcium.

 How do you know if you’re low in magnesium and can benefit from supplementing?
 It can be difficult to accurately test someone for magnesium deficiency, which is why paying attention to your symptoms is recommended.